Tacuara Nationalist Movement: MNRT

 Ezcurra's MNT was expecting a military coup and his group progressively became more and more instrumentalized by the secret services in the framework of a strategy of tension which was to justify the repression of the left-wing.
 In 1963, after the Aramburu decree which banned even the use of Perón's name, and the subsequent prohibition of Peronism because of its success in the previous elections, José Luis "Joe" Baxter and José Luis Nell created the Movimiento Nacionalista Revolucionario Tacuara (MNRT, Revolutionary Nationalist Tacuara Movement) which, without forsaking nationalism, had turned away from antisemitism and extreme right-wing politics, leaning towards a Peronist left.
 Baxter declared that the MNRT is "an opening to the Left" and adopted slogans such as “War on Imperialism” and “On March toward National Liberation".
-The MNRT called itself a "strongly imperialist movement" and stated that it would model itself on the Algerian revolution and the Peronist movement.
+The MNRT called itself a "strongly anti-imperialist movement" and stated that it would model itself on the Algerian revolution and the Peronist movement.
 Baxter noted that while his movement still adhered to Catholic nationalist tenets, they left Tacuara because it became "shock troops of the oligarchy”.
 MNRT also condemned antisemitism, calling it "artificial", “diversionary” and dismissive of “honest Jews".
 At the same time, Dexter added: “No one can call Fidel Castro an anti-Semite, but as a Cuban nationalist he has done away with the exploiters and so most of the Jews had to leave."

-The Tacuaristas of the MNRT considered themselves ‘Peronists and revolutionaries’ and were inspired by Nasserism in Egypt, the National Liberation Front of Algeria, an the Cuban Revolution.
+The Tacuaristas of the MNRT considered themselves ‘Peronists and revolutionaries’ and were inspired by Nasserism in Egypt, the National Liberation Front of Algeria, and the Cuban Revolution.
 The MNRT was joined by key Tacuara members, including Jorge Cataldo, Alfredo Roca and Ruben Rodríguez.
 In 1962, Baxter, the leader of MNRT, met Che Guevara.
 The MNRT would then adopt the guerilla tactics of Guevara and Abraham Guillén, and spread them to left-wing guerilla groups such as the Montoneros and the Argentine People’s Revolutionary Army (ERP).